View Project in Designer

 Connect them according to the image below:

-Right click on the Hello, world-node and commit the following code to the execute function:
+Right click on the Hello, world-node and commit the following code:

 @wob.execute()

-When this is done you can click run and the HTTP server will start listening on port 443 on the following address: https://<job id>.p.mainly.cloud
+Click the run button on the right sidebar and the HTTP server will start listening on port 443 on the following address: https://<job id>.p.mainly.cloud

 The <job id> you find if you click the job indocator in the top right of the workspace screen: